When your body heats up, or gets red or swollen, that’s inflammation at work.

 This tasty herb is easy to add to any meal and boosts delicious flavor in a variety of dishes.
 One of my favorite homemade dressings, this creamy tahini dressing, uses garlic as a main ingredient.

-Nathalie is a registered dietitian and functional medicine nutritionist with a BA in Psychology from Cornell University and a MS in Clinical Nutrition from New York University.
-She’s the founder of Nutrition by Nathalie LLC, a private nutrition practice in New York City focusing on health and wellness using an integrative approach, and All Good Eats, a social media health and wellness brand focusing on healthy, practical recipes and leading a clean, holistic lifestyle.
-When she isn’t working with her clients or on media projects, you can find her working out at Tracy Anderson Method, experimenting with new recipes in the All Good Eats kitchen, or traveling with her husband and mini-Aussie, Brady.
+Nathalie Rhone, MS, RDN, CDN is a registered dietitian and functional medicine nutritionist with a BA in Psychology from Cornell University and a MS in Clinical Nutrition from New York University.
+She’s the founder of Nutrition by Nathalie LLC, a private nutrition practice in New York City focusing on health and wellness using an integrative approach, and All Good Eats, a social media health and wellness brand.
+When she isn’t working with her clients or on media projects, you can find her traveling with her husband and their mini-Aussie, Brady.